alaneappen514/Crimson_Tech/README.md

 # E-Commerce Website

-Crimson Tech is an e-commerce website orginally designed to imporve product information and help coustomers make good buying descions.
-After finishing the UX study I decided to build it using ReactJS, Redux, React Hooks, and Tailwind CSS.
+Crimson Tech is an e-commerce website designed to improve product information and help customers make good buying decisions.
+After finishing the UX Study I decided to build it using ReactJS, Redux, React Hooks, and Tailwind CSS.

 WEBSITE: https://crimsontech.netlify.app/